danvisintainer/rubytictactoe-2/README.md

 ## Features

-- "X" and "O" are interchangeable players.
+- "X" and "O" are interchangeable.
 One can be a human with the other played by the computer.
 Or, make them both humans.
 Or make them both computers!
 [Just remember...](http://share.danvisintainer.com/apcnewsharrison-ford-firewall_mainImage7.jpg7.jpg)
 - The player who goes first is picked at random.
 - The computer is "smart" in the sense that it'll immediately win if it can, but it'll also block its opponent from winning if possible.
+Otherwise, it'll just pick a space at random.
 - The size of the board is customizable - you can play an 81-space 9x9 Tic-Tac-Toe game!
 Or a 4-space 2x2 game.

 ## Future tasks / limitations